xiaosen7/npcs/README.md

 | CI file reuse                                              | 1        |            |
 | CI refactor                                                |          | 1          |
 | SENTRY                                                     |          |            |

+## Contributions

+Feel free to open issues or submit pull requests if you have any improvements or find any bugs.

+## License

+This project is licensed under the MIT License.

 ## References